HSF/hsf.github.io/cwp.md

   During October, 2016, the process of forming CWP working groups has begun.
 We are letting the working groups self-organize with a bit of help from the HEP experiment software/computing coordinators and the HSF startup team.
 The first step for each working group is to formulate a charge to describe the challenges in that area and questions which need to be answered to produce a roadmap for the CWP.

+  The working group charges should be world-visible for reading.
+If you would like to edit them, you will need to join the [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group and login as your google user.
+If you would like organize an additional working group, please post to the [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group.

   The current active working groups are:

 | Working Group |    Charge     |  Notes   |